Naval warfare of World War I: Naval technology

-Many of the individual parts of ships had recently improved dramatically.
 The introduction of the turbine led to much higher performance, as well as freeing up room and thereby allowing for improved layouts.
 Whereas pre-dreadnought battleships were generally limited to 12–17 kn, modern ships were capable of at least 20 kn, and in the latest British classes, 24 kn.
 The introduction of the gyroscope and centralized fire control, the "director" in British terms, led to dramatic improvements in gunnery.
 Ships built before 1900 had effective ranges of around 2000 yd, whereas the first "new" ships were good to at least 8000 yd, and modern designs to over 10000 yd.

-One class of ship that appeared just before the war was the battlecruiser.
-There were two schools of thought on battlecruiser design: British and German.
-The British designs were armed like their heavier dreadnought cousins, but deliberately lacked armor to save weight in order to improve speed.
-The concept was that these ships would be able to outgun anything smaller than themselves, and get away from anything larger.
+A new class of ship, the battlecruiser, appeared just before the war.
+The British designs were armed like their heavier dreadnought cousins, but deliberately lacked armor to save weight in order to improve speed, so that these ships would be able to outgun anything smaller than themselves, and get away from anything larger.
 The German designs opted to trade slightly smaller main armament (11 or 12 inch guns compared to 12 or 13.5 inch guns in their British rivals) for speed, while keeping relatively heavy armor.
 They could operate independently in the open ocean where their speed gave them room to maneuver, or, alternately, as a fast scouting force in front of a larger fleet action.

 The torpedo boat caused considerable worry for many naval planners.
 In theory, a large number of these inexpensive ships could attack in masses and overwhelm a dreadnought force.
 This led to the introduction of ships dedicated to keeping them away from the fleets, the "torpedo boat destroyers", or simply, "destroyers".
 Although the mass raid continued to be a possibility, another solution was found in the form of the submarine, increasingly in use.

-The submarine could approach underwater, safe from the guns of both the capital ships and the destroyers (although not for long), and fire a salvo as deadly as a torpedo boat's.
+The submarine could escape blockades that prevent the use of surface vessels.
+It could approach underwater, safe from the guns of both the capital ships and the destroyers (although not for long), and fire a torpedo salvo as deadly as a torpedo boat's.
 Limited range and speed, especially underwater, made these weapons difficult to use tactically.
-Submarines were generally more effective in attacking poorly defended merchant ships than in fighting surface warships, though several small-to-medium British warships were lost to torpedoes launched from German U-boats.
+Submarines were generally more effective in attacking poorly defended merchant ships (in which case surfaced attacks through deck guns were favoured prior to 1917) than in fighting surface warships, though several small-to-medium British warships were lost to torpedoes launched from German U-boats.